During the Onboarding process

-It’s no problem to change your mind about working with us before your first shoot.
-Perhaps you just want to learn more, but not commit to anything yet?
-That’s what our Info Session process is for.
-It’s no-obligation, perfect for finding out more.
+The Onboarding process is designed to help you learn about us, and for us to learn about you.
+Once we both understand each other’s position, we can make an informed decision.
+Perhaps you just want to learn more, but have not committed to anything yet?
+That’s what our Info Session is for.
+It’s no obligation, perfect for finding out more.

 On the day of the shoot